The draft Greater Newcastle Metropolitan Plan 2036 (PDF, 6.7MB) was on exhibition from 30 November 2017 until 28 February 2018.

-The draft Greater Newcastle Metropolitan Plan 2036 is a result of extensive consultation with business and industry, local government and the wider community during 2017.
+The draft Greater Newcastle Metropolitan Plan 2036 (GNMP) is a result of extensive consultation with business and industry, local government and the wider community during 2017.

 A report on the outcomes of this engagement is now available.